gomorpheus/morpheus-docs/release_notes/current.rst

 ..
 WARNING:: OpenStack v2 Identity API has been removed in v5.3.3

 ..
-NOTE:: Items appended with :superscript:`5.2.x` are also included in that version
+NOTE:: Items appended with :superscript:`5.2.9` are also included in that version

 .. include:: highlights.rst

 New Features
 ============

+:Azure: - Select Availability Zones during Instance, App, and Cluster provisioning.
+Select "Availability Zone" from the "Availability Options" menu and then specify the appropriate Availability Zone from the additional field that appears in the wizard

 :Hosts: - Deleting a Host or VM (Infrastructure > Hosts) with “Remove Associated Instances” marked and “Remove Infrastructure” unmarked is now handled differently.
 Host records and A records are no longer removed and teardown-phase Tasks are not run.
 If the Cloud is configured to inventory existing resources, the host or VM will be synced back in as a unmanaged resource on the next cloud sync :superscript:`5.2.9`